-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an •• \checkmark Yes •0 No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the II make a minimum of sustaina an environmental objective: chara objec minin comotes Environmental/Social (E/S) acteristics and while it does not have as its ctive a sustainable investment, it will have a num proportion of% of sustainable stments investee companies follow good governance practices. \checkmark n economic activities that qualify as nvironmentally sustainable under the EU axonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that de environmentally sustainable Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation with a social objective does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned II make a minimum of sustaina a social objective 20.00% able investments omotes E/S characteristics, but will not make sustainable investments